pip-services/pip-services-docs/content/en/python/grpc/clients/grpc_client.md

 #### _add_filter_params
-AddFilterParams method are adds filter parameters (with the same name as they defined) to invocation parameter map.
+AddFilterParams method adds filter parameters (with the same name as they defined) to the invocation parameter map.

 > _add_filter_params(params: Any, filter: Any): Any